 Tuition rates and material fees are reviewed and subject to change yearly.
-The following information is for the 2022 - 2023 school year.
+The following information is for the 2023 - 2024 school year.
 VCTC's School of Practical Nursing is not able to accept federal financial aid, including grants or loans.
 However, we are able to accept funds from personal loans in addition to private financial assistance payments and scholarships from a variety of programs such as employer-based tuition assistance programs, Virginia Career Works, Virginia Department of Health, and other scholarship grantors.
 Unless arrangements have been made with the finance department at VCTC in advance, tuition must be paid in full by the specified due date each July.
-This year's due date is July 15th 2022.
+This year's due date is July 31th 2023.
 VCTC's Finance Manager if Lisa Gordon.
-She can be reached at gordonl@valleytech.us or 540-245-5002.
+She can be reached at finance@valleytech.us or 540-245-5002.
 Failure to pay tuition and materials fees in full by the due date is grounds for dismissal from the program.

-Tuition and fees are non-refundable after the first day of class for each school year.
-The \$250.00 deposit for 1st year students will not be included in any tuition/fee refund prior to the first day of class.
-This year PN I classes start on August 9, 2022.
-PN II classes start July 18, 2022.
+Tuition and fees are non-refundable after August 10, 2023.
+The \$250.00 deposit for 1st year students will not be included in any tuition/fee refund.
+This year PN I classes start on August 1, 2023.
+PN II classes start July 31, 2023.